 Does everybody need to be in therapy?
 No. But if you’re feeling stressed, anxious, overwhelmed, or depressed—or even just want someone to listen to you—therapy can be enormously helpful.
 It can improve your mindset, personal life, and professional life.

 It’s also important to understand that not every therapist-patient relationship is a good fit, so don’t be discouraged if you don’t click with the first therapist you see.
 If you don’t feel comfortable with her after a couple sessions, look for someone else.
 If you’d prefer a different approach, you could even ask your therapist for a referral—just say that you’re looking for a different style.
-You can also ask your GP for a referral or network with friends.
+You can also ask your GP for a referral or network

 The stigma surrounding therapy has lessened in recent years, but there’s still some negativity associated with the idea of seeking mental healthcare.
 Don’t let that discourage you.
 You shouldn’t be embarrassed to seek help; most people need help, and it takes courage to admit it.
 Therapy can help you cope with personal and professional challenges.
 It’s certainly helped me cope with my own.